2026 Winter Paralympics: Handover ceremony

 The handover occurred during the closing ceremony of the 2022 Winter Paralympics in Beijing, China, on 13 March.
-The Paralympic flag was passed from Beijing mayor Chen Jining to International Paralympic Committee (IPC) president Andrew Parsons, and then to Anna Scavuzzo, vice-mayor of Milan, and Gianpietro Ghedina, mayor of Cortina d'Ampezzo.
+The Paralympic flag was passed from Beijing mayor Chen Jining to IPC president Andrew Parsons, and then to Anna Scavuzzo, vice-mayor of Milan, and Gianpietro Ghedina, mayor of Cortina d'Ampezzo.
 The flag was then flown back to Italy, where it arrived the following day.
 Both the Olympic flag and the Paralympic flag are displayed at Palazzo Marino and will remain there until the end of their respective events.

 Torch relay

+The Paralympic flame arrives in Mestre, Venice (4 March).

-The torch relay is scheduled to take place from 24 February to 6 March 2026, with 501 torchbearers covering 2000 km.
-The flame will be lit at the Stoke Mandeville Hospital in the United Kingdom and will send to five Italian cities; the relay will visit Cortina d'Ampezzo, Venice, and Padua, ending at the Verona Arena for the opening ceremony.
+The torch relay took place from 24 February to 6 March 2026, with 501 torchbearers covering 2000 km.
+The flame was lit at the Stoke Mandeville Hospital in the United Kingdom and was sent to five Italian cities; the relay visited Cortina d'Ampezzo, Venice, and Padua, ending at the Verona Arena for the opening ceremony.

 The Paralympic torch was presented in a simultaneous event held in Milan in Italy and Osaka in Japan.
 It was revealed at the Triennale di Milano and at the Italian pavilion at Expo 2025 as a way of connecting the two twin cities, as Milan previously hosted Expo 2015.
 The torch is bronze whereas the corresponding Olympic torch is light blue.

 Named "Essential"; developed by Eni and its subsidiary Versalis, designed by Studio Carlo Ratti Associati and produced in Italy by Cavagna Group, the torches are made primarily of an alloy of recycled aluminium and bronze.
-They run bio-LPG, a fuel made from renewable materials, produced at the Enilive biorefinery in Gela, and have been designed to be refilled up to ten times in order to cut down on the number of torches produced.
+They run on bio-LPG, a fuel made from renewable materials, produced at the Enilive biorefinery in Gela, and have been designed to be refilled up to ten times in order to cut down on the number of torches produced.

 Volunteers

-A total of 18,000 volunteers will be involved with both the 2026 Paralympic and Olympic Games.
+A total of 18,000 volunteers were involved with both the 2026 Paralympic and Olympic Games.
 Applications for volunteering opened on 19 September 2024.
 As of December 2024, almost 70,000 applications have been received.

 Ticketing

-Tickets for the 2026 Paralympic Games start at €10 for children under 14.
-About 89% of all available tickets - more than 200,000 - are priced at under €35, corresponding to around 89% of all available tickets.
+Tickets for the 2026 Paralympic Games started at €10 for children under 14.
+About 89% of all available tickets – more than 200,000 – were priced at under €35.
 Registration for the ticketing platform opened on 4 October 2024 and ticket sales started in March 2025.